Print-ready exports

 • optional brand colors

-• optional logo insertion
+• an optional logo

-• optional label under the QR code
+• an optional label under the QR code

 Choose the right format